-The governing The Hemingford Grey Governing Body is responsible for approving board the behaviour policy.
+The Governing Body The Hemingford Grey Governing Body is responsible for approving the behaviour policy.
 The Hemingford Grey Governing Body will also review this behaviour policy in conjunction with the headteacher and monitor the policy's effectiveness, holding the headteacher to account for its implementation.
 The headteacher The headteacher is responsible for reviewing this behaviour policy in conjunction with the Hemingford Grey Governing Body.
 The headteacher will also approve this policy.
-The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure the restorative Step On approach is used.
-The headteacher will ensure that all staff are training in the Step On approach as a part of induction.
-Staff Staff are responsible for: Implementing the behaviour policy consistently Modelling positive behaviour Providing a personalised approach to the specific behavioural needs of particular pupils - using Anxiety Mapping and other strategies as identified with the Inclusion Manager.
-Recording behaviour incidents on My Concern that have been followed up by the school's senior leadership team.
+The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure the restorative 'Step On' approach is used.
+The headteacher will ensure that all staff are training in the 'Step On' approach as a part of induction.
+Staff Staff are responsible for: See Appendix 4 Implementing the behaviour policy consistently Modelling positive behaviour Providing a personalised approach to the specific behavioural needs of particular pupils - using Anxiety Mapping and other strategies as identified with the Inclusion Manager.
+Recording behaviour incidents on 'My Concern' electronic system that have been followed up by the school's senior leadership team.
 The senior leadership team will support staff in responding to behaviour incidents.
-Parents and Parents are expected to: Carers Support their child in understanding protective and educational consequences